contractlevel/yield-v2/docs/protocol/YIELDCOIN_SHARE.md

 `setCCIPAdmin(newAdmin)` requires `CONFIG_OPERATOR_ROLE`, rejects the zero address, and emits `CCIPAdminTransferred`.

-The CCIP admin value does not grant token roles or UUPS upgrade authority.
+The value supports CCIP's custom-admin registration path.
+The stored address can call `RegistryModuleOwnerCustom.registerAdminViaGetCCIPAdmin(YieldcoinShare)`, which reads `getCCIPAdmin()`, verifies that the returned address is the caller, and proposes it as the token's administrator in `TokenAdminRegistry`.
+The proposed administrator must then accept that role before it can associate a token pool with the token.

+Yieldcoin v2 does not currently register the share token in `TokenAdminRegistry`, configure a share token pool, or transfer shares through CCIP.
+Merely being returned by `getCCIPAdmin()` grants no token role, mint/burn permission, or UUPS upgrade authority within `YieldcoinShare`.

 ## Upgrade Safety